Conveyancing & Property Lawyers

 • The size and location of access areas, including entry doors, elevators and staircases

 Analysing the floor plan carefully is an important step.
 If you are quoted a “Total Square Metres” area, make sure you know what that area relates to.
 Does it take all the storage areas, parking spaces, balconies and gardens into consideration?
+If so, your living space may not be as big as what you thought!
+It’s best to focus on individual room sizes and carefully check the measurements (as discussed in tip 2), as this is what will have the biggest impact on your enjoyment of the property and your ability to resell the property down the track.
 It’s about choosing a property that makes good use of its space.
+Every floor plan is different, which is why it’s important to seek the advice of a good conveyancing lawyer who has seen hundreds of floor plans and knows exactly what to look for.

-There are many significant “Special Conditions” and other considerations in ‘off the plan’ Contracts.
-So, investing in the help and advice of an experienced and competent property lawyer is a very wise move!
+There are many other significant, and often tricky, “Special Conditions” and other considerations in ‘off the plan’ contracts.
+So investing in the help and advice of an experienced and competent conveyancing lawyer is a very wise move!

 Get Help